 Hybrid courses offer the “best of both worlds” by combining face-to-face classroom instruction with online learning activities.
-In a typical hybrid course, you will attend class on campus for one fifty- or eighty-minute session per week and then complete additional coursework online using Blackboard Learn.
+In a typical hybrid course, you will attend class on campus for one fifty- or eighty-minute session per week and then complete additional coursework online using myMCC (Blackboard Learn).
 In other hybrid courses, you may only come to campus a few times throughout the semester.

-Through Blackboard Learn, you will access course documents, receive instruction, compose and submit assignments, take quizzes and tests, participate in group activities, discuss issues, and ask questions of the instructor and other students.
+Through myMCC (Blackboard Learn), you will access course documents, receive instruction, compose and submit assignments, take quizzes and tests, participate in group activities, discuss issues, and ask questions of the instructor and other students.
 You will be able to actively participate in your class from home, maybe even at work, and certainly at the nearest campus computer lab, while meeting deadlines established by your instructor.

 Course instruction and all learning activities are online, no face to face or synchronous component can be required.
 In a totally online course, all of the learning is online, there is no seat time.
 Your fully online course may require you to take proctored exams.
-Fully online courses are denoted with “SL” on MCC’s Master Schedule
+Fully online courses are denoted with “Online/Virtual Campus" on MCC’s Master Schedule.